cabloy/zova/cabloy-docs/cabloy-pro/resources/articles/ioc-basic.md

 ## The best practice of ts: make types invisible

+What is `make types invisible`?
+In short, you don’t need type annotations, but you can enjoy the benefits of type constraints and autocompletion

 Using ts in a project can bring many benefits of intelligent type prompts and type checks.
 At the same time, in order to reduce type annotations and achieve the effect of `making types invisible`, Cabloy-Pro5 introduces the `ioc` and `dependency lookup` mechanisms

 ## Two strategies for ioc